embodied-computation-group/systole/source/index.rst

 Development
 ===========

 This module was created and is maintained by Nicolas Legrand and Micah Allen (ECG group, https://the-ecg.org/).
-If you want to contribute, feel free to contact one of the contributors, open an issue or submit a pull request.
+If you want to contribute, feel free to contact one of the developers, open an issue or submit a pull request.

 This program is provided with NO WARRANTY OF ANY KIND.